• Fleissen & Company Limited

 Course

-Hydrocarbon Accounting and Management—Training Course
+Hydrocarbon Accounting and Loss Management

 Count Down:

-Accurate tracking of hydrocarbon streams and ownership is essential to the value realisation of the oil and gas business.
-Hydrocarbon production data may originate from many sources with different equity holdings since infrastructure sharing is standard practice in the petroleum industry.
-Accounting for hydrocarbon quantities from all the contributing sources is essential for the optimal financial performance of oil and gas assets.
-But the functional requirement of the hydrocarbon accounting team goes beyond just handling data.
-This course emphasises why the hydrocarbon accounting team should understand the science behind the data and its uses to ensure data quality.
-The course also helps other departments that use the data reported or those who supply data to the hydrocarbon accounting team to see the criticality of the hydrocarbon accounting processes to the company's revenue profile.
+Accurately tracking hydrocarbon streams and ownership is crucial for realizing the value of the oil and gas business.
+Hydrocarbon production data may originate from multiple sources with different equity holdings, as infrastructure sharing is a common practice in the petroleum industry.
+Accounting for hydrocarbon quantities from all contributing sources is essential for optimizing the financial performance of oil and gas assets.
+However, the functional requirements of the hydrocarbon accounting team extend beyond data handling.
+The updated course now includes hydrocarbon loss management, which is critical to the financial bottom line and the proper management of hydrocarbon resources.
+It is critical for oil and gas companies to understand their losses and the controls required for the management of those losses.

-• Produce a timely and accurate production allocation report that is traceable and auditable
+· Produce a timely and accurate production allocation report that is traceable and auditable.

-• Effectively engage metering engineers, production operation, and subsurface team to ensure consistent data reporting
+· Effectively engage metering engineers, production operation, and subsurface team to ensure consistent data reporting.

-• Produce accurate oil and gas nominations consistent with overall company objectives
+· Produce accurate oil and gas nominations consistent with overall company objectives.

-• Analyse emission allocation and produce a report for facility emissions to meet regulatory requirements
+· Analyse emission allocation and produce a report for facility emissions to meet regulatory requirements.

 Module